Visited: December 2008

 - The most bizarre country I visited until 2009.

-- Bissau seems more a big devastated village than the capital city of an official country.
+- Bissau feels more like a large, ruined village than the capital of a country.

 - Presidential Hummer perforated by bullets after recent terrorist attack.